 You cannot move from an idea straight into an investigation.
 Your idea is just a starting point.
-Because investigative stories carry a heavy social responsibility – and various legal risks – you must be sure your reporting is as thorough, accurate and comprehensive as possible.
-Because media work is a team effort that requires significant resources, you also need to ensure that there is good communication with colleagues and access to the materials needed to carry out the project.
-For all these reasons, you need to carefully plan how each stage of the story will unfold.
+Investigative stories carry a heavy social responsibility – and various legal risks – so you must be sure your reporting is as thorough, accurate and comprehensive as possible.
+And because such reports are likely to require team effort and significant resources, you also need to ensure good communication.
+As such, you need to chart how each stage of the story will unfold.

 Where your idea originated will be one factor that shapes your work plan.
-If the idea came from your own observations, or from anecdotal evidence, you need to be sure that these individual experiences really represent a broader trend or issue.
-If the idea came from a tip, you must check its authenticity, reliability and possible motives of the source even before you move forward.
-But even if you find that your sources are impeccable and initial facts irrefutable, the first stage of the process is turning your story idea into a tightly-focused hypothesis or question that your investigation will prove, disprove or answer.
-However, this initial stage of the plan is never set in stone; it needs to have sufficient flexibility to cope with new information and new directions that your investigation may uncover.
+If the idea came from your own observations, or from anecdotal evidence, you need to be sure that these individual experiences represent a broader trend or issue.
+If the idea came from a tip, you must check its authenticity, reliability and possible motives of the source before you move forward.
+If your sources are impeccable and initial facts irrefutable, then the next stage is turning your story idea into a tightly-focused hypothesis that your investigation will prove or dispel.
+This initial stage of the plan is never set in stone – it needs to have sufficient flexibility to cope with new information and angles your investigation may uncover.